 Presentation export changes for macOS

 Apple are preparing to roll out their new version 10.15 of macOS, dubbed "Catalina".
-This version of macOS includes a security enhancement designed to protected macOS users from inadvertently running malicious or infected applications on their computer.
+This version of macOS includes a security enhancement designed to protect macOS users from inadvertently running malicious or infected applications on their computer.
 Through the process of "notarization", all applications must be submitted to Apple prior to distribution for automated security checks.
 This also means that all applications need to be signed, a process that associates the application with a software developer's certificate so that its origin is traceable.

 As a result of these changes we have had to redesign the way Capture exports presentations on macOS.
 These changes were released yesterday with Capture 2019.2.